-With over 28 points of interest throughout, the St. Pete Pier has a lot of options for date nighters.
-For a totally free date, just head to the Pier for a stroll hand-in-hand along the water.
+For a totally free date, just head to the Pier to walk, rollerblade or bike along the water.
 The St. Pete Pier features a continuous sidewalk plus a shady boardwalk landscaped with native plants.
-Also check out the eco-friendly Bioswale and picnic area, a park with plenty of green space and shade for setting up a romantic picnic.
+The eco-friendly Bioswale and picnic area offers green space and shade for setting up a romantic picnic.

 Want to sip on an adult beverage while strolling?
 Take your drink to-go in a Pier-approved cup from one of the eateries.

 One of the most unique aspects of the St. Pete Pier is the artwork.
-Stroll over to the Bending Arc, an impressive aerial sculpture that’s more than 400 feet wide and up to 72 feet tall at it’s highest point.
+Stroll over to the Bending Arc, an impressive aerial sculpture that’s more than 400 feet wide and up to 72 feet tall at its highest point.
 Fun fact: it’s completely made of lightweight fiber.
 Other works include a huge colorful mosaic comprised of crocheted mandalas and several sculptures.
-Make sure to also peruse the Marketplace where local vendors sell their goods.
-It’s open every Friday, Saturday and Sunday from 10am-6pm.

 Know Before You Go

-Admission to the Pier is free, but you’ll have to pay to park.
-Metered parking is available in two designated lots for $2 per hour for the first 4 hours.
+Admission to the Pier is free, but parking is not.
+Metered parking is available in two designated lots for $2 – $2.50 per hour for the first 4 hours.
 Download the ParkMobile app before you go which makes it super easy to pay for a spot once you arrive.

-The St. Pete Pier is dog-friendly (but make sure your pup is on a leash!) and bike-friendly.
+The St. Pete Pier is dog-friendly (but make sure your dog is on a leash) and bike-friendly.

 Hours are daily from 30 minutes before sunset to 11pm.